mickfuzz/phd4/_posts/2022-3-23-project-and-design-approaches.md

 missing sections on Inclusion
  -->

 We have explored the tension between creative processes involving learner choice and teaching to the more prescriptive requirements of the computing curriculum.
 To help bridge this gap the NCCE have created resources drawing on socio-cultural research to offer guidance on PBL, observation and pair programming.
 As teachers seeking to close an achievement gap between the higher and lower achieving students, we have a responsibility to integrate such methods and evaluate their potential for our learners.
+Sharing case studies of inclusive project approaches is one way to do this.
 I hope that this chapter has encouraged you to keep exploring authentic coding practices in the classroom and to share your experiences with others.
 To continue this journey there are many forums where teachers share practice; these include CAS forums, blogs, twitter posts and so on.
 In particular, there is a twitter hashtag of #casinclude which encourages computing teachers to share inclusive practice.
 To fully explore the potential of projects let's share and encourage others to share how we have used design and PBL approaches in our work.

 [^1]: https://coderdojo.com/